Step 1: Completing Your Initial Application Package

 Submitting Out-of-State Certificates

-If you hold a valid standard certificate from a state other than Florida or a U.S. territory, send in a photocopy of the front and back of your valid certificate with your completed application.
+If you hold a valid standard certificate from a state other than Florida or a U.S. territory, submit a photocopy of the front and back of your valid certificate with your completed application.
 The certificate photcopy must include:

-- Be sure that your social security number or Florida DOE# is shown on each page you submit.
+- Be sure that your social security number or Florida DOE License# is shown on each page you submit.

 - Submit all valid certificates that you hold, regardless of whether you have recently taught in that state.
-Your evaluation may be incomplete and you may be deemed ineligible for certification without all of your credentials in your file.
+Your evaluation may be incomplete and you may be deemed ineligible for certification without all of your relevant credentials officially documented in your file.

 For a review of Florida's reciprocity provisions for certified educators from other states, see our Certified Teacher or Administrator section.